ede73/diagrammer/README.md

 Own properties are edgetype, left- and righthand sides (+GraphObject properties)

-Edges are stored separately and available for the generator in yy.EDGES
+Edges are stored separately and available for the generator in yy._EDGES

 ## GraphVertex